LeBron James, Cavaliers hold off Pacers for historically tight first-round sweep

 But there was nothing boring about the Cavaliers’ dispatching of the Indiana Pacers, and there was certainly nothing boring about the fourth quarter of Sunday’s decisive Game 4 victory, 106-102 in Indianapolis.

-After cruising all afternoon and holding the Pacers at arm’s length, the Cavs threw away a lead and trailed the Pacers by two with less than 90 seconds remaining.
+After cruising all afternoon and holding the Pacers at arm’s length, the Cavaliers threw away a lead and trailed the Pacers by two with less than 90 seconds remaining.
 But LeBron James capped off a brilliant all-around performance with a pull-up 3-pointer in Myles Turner’s eye that proved to be the dagger:

-The Cavs then survived a wild final minute that featured a Pacers turnover, a quite remarkable J.R.
+The Cavaliers then survived a wild final minute that featured two Pacers turnovers, a quite remarkable J.R.
 Smith behind-the-back pass that went awry…

 IM TWEETING THIS AGAIN I DONT CARE BAHHAHAHAHAHAHA